harsh29320/Sample_codes/README.md

 # Sample_codes
-some example code snippet along with capstone with some changes About food and health in different  states of US
+some example code snippet along with capstone with some changes About food and health in different  states of the US